mikaelbr/bacon-love/exercises/05_properties/problem.md

 In many ways Properties are very much alike EventStreams as we covered in the previous exercise.
 If you haven't read the last exercise you should do this now.

-The main difference between Properties and EventSources is that Properties can have an initial value and it will always have a value and thus are continuous.
-The semantics of a Property is `f(t) -> v`.
-Where given a time `t`, it has a connected value `v`.
+The main difference between Properties and EventSources are that Properties can have an initial value and it will always have a value (by storing the previous value) and thus are continuous.
+The semantics of a Property are `f(t) -> v`, where given a time `t`, it has a connected value `v`.

-Examples of a Property can be the time (in contrast to just the minutes of an hour), mouse movement on a screen, or the text in a input field or the chatlog of a chat room.
-Continuous can be observed but not counted.
+Examples of a Property can be the time (in contrast to just the minutes of an hour like with the EventStream), mouse movement on a screen, or the text in a input field or the chat log of a chat room. **Continuous can be observed but not counted.**

 You can create properties by converting EventStreams by using either the `.toProperty()` method or by doing something called `scan` or `fold`. `scan`